 - Pet Grooming — Dana commented on Facebook and said, “I groom our dogs myself.
 Just one is over $75/groom.
 When figuring up they need grooming every 6 weeks and we have 3 that have to be regularly groomed, I save our family a lot of money by learning this skill and doing it myself.”

 - K-Cups — Buying coffee in bulk packages is much less expensive than buying K-cups.
 Kimberly said this on Facebook, “$10 for a box of 12 is ridiculous when I can finish it in 2 days.
 A canister of Maxwell House will last me over 3 weeks.”
 And you can use a reusable K-Cup if you want to make coffee in the Keurig without paying high prices for K-Cups.
-(And by the way, don’t forget that you can get 3 months of unlimited coffee and tea for FREE at Panera right now.)
+(And by the way, don’t forget that you can get a FREE month of unlimited coffee and tea at Panera right now.)

 - Oil Changes — Learn to do them yourself and you’ll save a lot of money!